DeanJain/JavaBigdata/GCP.md

 - You may need to put different departments or different applications into different projects for purposes of separating budgeting, access control, and so on
 - With Shared VPC, Cloud Organization administrators can give multiple projects permission to use a single, shared VPC network and corresponding networking resources

+#### Cloud Router
+Cloud Router is a service that allows for dynamic routing exchange between Compute Engine, VPNs, and external networks.
+It eliminates the need for the creation of static routes.

+#### Cloud NAT
+Cloud NAT is a regional service that allows VMs without external IPs to communicate with the internet.
+It is a fully managed service with built-in autoscalability.
+It works with both GCE and GKE.
+It is a better alternative for NAT instances that need to be managed by users.

 ##### Google Cloud CDN
 - leverages Google's globally distributed edge caches to accelerate content delivery for websites and applications served out of Google Compute Engine.